-55560110.1 want us to pay you back for a Part D drug Section 6.2 What is an exception? .170 Section 6.3 Important things to know about asking for exceptions .172 Section 6.4 Step-by-step: How to ask for a coverage decision, including an exception .172 Section 6.5 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a coverag decision made by our plan) Section 6.6 Step-by-step: How to make a Level 2 Appeal .177 S SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think the doctor discharging you too soon Section 7.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights. .179 Section 7.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date .180 Section 7.3 Step-by-step: How to make a Level 2 Appeal to change your hospital discharge date .182 Section 7.4 What if you miss the deadline for making your Level 1 Appeal? .183 S SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon .186 Section 8.1 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services This section is about three services only: Home health care, skilled nursing facility .186 Section 8.2 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services .186 .186 Section 8.2 Section 8.3 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services We will tell you in advance when your coverage will be ending .186 .186 .187 Section 8.2 Section 8.3 Section 8.4 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services We will tell you in advance when your coverage will be ending Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time Step-by-step: How to make a Level 2 Appeal to have our plan cover your care for .186 .186 .187 S Section 8.2 Section 8.3 Section 8.4 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services We will tell you in advance when your coverage will be ending Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time Step-by-step: How to make a Level 2 Appeal to have our plan cover your care for a longer time .186 .186 .187 .189 S Section 8.2 Section 8.3 Section 8.4 Section 8.5 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services We will tell you in advance when your coverage will be ending Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time .186 .187 .189 .190 S Section 8.2 Section 8.3 Section 8.4 Section 8.5 SECTION 9 Section 9.1 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services We will tell you in advance when your coverage will be ending Step-by-step: How to make a Level 1 Appeal to have our plan cover your care for a longer time Step-by-step: How to make a Level 2 Appeal to have our plan cover your care for a longer time What if you miss the deadline for making your Level 1 Appeal?
-Taking your appeal to Level 3 and beyond .186 .187 .189 .190 .192
+Section 0.1 This section tells you what to do if you have problems getting a Part D drug or you want us to pay you back for a Part D drug171 Section 6.2 What is an exception?
+Section 6.3 Important things to know about asking for exceptions Section 6.4 Step-by-step: How to ask for a coverage decision, including an exception175 Section 6.5 Step-by-step: How to make a Level 1 Appeal (how to ask for a review of a coverage decision made by our plan) Section 6.6 Step-by-step: How to make a Level 2 Appeal SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon Section 7.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights Section 7.2 Step-by-step: How to make a Level 1 Appeal to change your hospital discharge date Section 7.3 Step-by-step: How to make a Level 2 Appeal to change your hospital discharge date Section 7.4 What if you miss the deadline for making your Level 1 Appeal?
+CECTION SECTION 8 How to ask us to keep covering certain medical services if you think your coverage is ending too soon Section 8.1 Section 8.1 This section is about three services only: Home health care, skilled nursing facility care, Section 8.1 Section 8.2 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services Section 8.1 Section 8.2 Section 8.3 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services Section 8.1 Section 8.2 Section 8.3 Section 8.4 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services Section 8.1 Section 8.2 Section 8.3 Section 8.4 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services Section 8.1 Section 8.2 Section 8.3 Section 8.4 Section 8.5 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services Section 8.1 Section 8.2 Section 8.3 Section 8.4 Section 8.5 SECTION 9 Section 9.1 This section is about three services only: Home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services